September 27, 2025

 Morning Call

 When I think about my childhood, it cannot be complete without my beloved Morning Call coffee and beignets.
 In my case, it was always hot chocolate, and still mostly is, but I will once in a while get cafe au lait with my order of hot and fluffy beignets.
 While Morning Call is not in the same place as I grew up going to, I actually love the new location more.
 Where it used to be in a strip mall in Metairie, it’s now at the base of the red streetcar line and a standalone building.
 Ok, it’s connected to Bud’s Broiler, but it’s not a full on strip mall.
-This is a place that is linked to post-dance group dates as well as Mardi Gras mornings.
-Now, I go before 9 am to avoid the crowds and soak up the quiet with the iconic sign in the middle of it.
-For a full New Orleans experience, make sure to go there, and you can hit the cemeteries afterwards.
-They are within walking distance and some of my favorites.

 The Station